Local extinction

-Local extinction, also extirpation, is the termination of a species (or other taxon) in a chosen geographic area of study, though it still exists elsewhere.
-Local extinctions are contrasted with global extinctions.
+Local extinction refers to the complete disappearance of a species (or other taxon) from a specified geographic area, region, or habitat while that species continues to survive in some other part of the world.
+Local extinctions are contrasted with global extinctions in which the species no longer lives anywhere worldwide.

-Local extinctions mark a change in the ecology of an area.
-It has sometimes been followed by a replacement of the species taken from other locations, such as with wolf reintroduction.
+Local extinctions often mark a change in the ecology of the affected area, such as a species disappearing due to introduction of a competing species from another location, such as with wolf reintroduction.